 - A current ministerial leadership position.
 The DMin program is designed for ministry leaders to earn their degree without leaving their current ministry context .

 - A minimum of three years of ministerial leadership experience after receiving the MDiv, MA, or MAGL degree.

-- One course in either New Testament Greek or Old Testament Hebrew (or their equivalent in semester units).
+- One course in either New Testament Greek or Old Testament Hebrew.
 This requirement may also be met through a course in the DMin program.